adopted-ember-addons/ember-data-factory-guy/README.md

       ```
   - these mocks are are reusable
     - so you can simulate making the same ajax call ( url ) and return a different payload
+  - can verify how many times the ajax call was mocked

 - http POST/PUT/DELETE
   - [mockCreate](https://github.com/danielspaniel/ember-data-factory-guy#mockcreate)
   - [mockUpdate](https://github.com/danielspaniel/ember-data-factory-guy#mockupdate)